-As of June 30, 2022, we had 52 employees, 51 of whom were full-time.
+As of September 30, 2022, we had 56 employees.
 In addition, we also utilize specialized contract research organizations for additional research and development personnel.
-Together with our employees, our team comprised approximately 128 full-time equivalents as of June 30, 2022.
+Together with our employees, our team comprised approximately 128 full-time equivalents as of September 30, 2022.
 As we advance our research and development programs, we may be required to further increase the number of our employees and the scope of our operations, particularly in the areas of clinical development, discovery biology, chemistry, product development, general and administrative matters relating to being a public company, regulatory affairs and, if any of our product candidates receives marketing approval, sales, marketing and distribution.
 To manage any future growth, we must: